-Material breach is defined as an infraction or violation of a material obligation or requirement as set forth within this AGREEMENT.
+Breach is defined as an infraction or violation of an obligation or requirement as set forth within this AGREEMENT.
 Conditions which shall constitute a material breach of this AGREEMENT by the PROVIDER shall include, but are not limited to, the following:

-- Failure to comply with response time requirements within the EOA for three consecutive calendar months or for a total of four (4) months in any twelve consecutive month period. - 2.
-PROVIDER'S response time compliance falls below seventy percent (70%) for any month within the term of this AGREEMENT. - 3.
+- 1. Failure to comply with response time requirements within the EOA for three (3) consecutive calendar months or for a total of four (4) months in any twelve (12) consecutive month period. - 2.
+PROVIDER'S response time compliance falls below eighty percent (80%) for any month within the term of this AGREEMENT. - 3.
 Intentional falsification or omission of data or information supplied to AGENCY by PROVIDER, which effects or has the effect of misrepresenting PROVIDER'S performance under this AGREEMENT. - 4.
-Failure of PROVIDER to maintain in force throughout the term of the AGREEMENT, including any extensions thereof, the insurance coverage required herein. - 5.
-Multiple or unremediated failures by PROVIDER to correct any minor breach of this AGREEMENT within a reasonable period of time after written notice from AGENCY. - 6.
-Any act or omission of PROVIDER, which, in the reasonable opinion of AGENCY Medical Director, poses a serious risk to public health and safety. - 7.
-Filing of a bankruptcy petition by or against PROVIDER, alleging that
+Failure of PROVIDER to maintain at all times, a mutual binding assistance agreement, as specified in Section IV, subsection H - 5.
+Multiple or unremediated failures by PROVIDER to correct any minor breach of this

-PROVIDER is or will become insolvent; appointment of a trustee or receiver for PROVIDER or for any of PROVIDER'S property; a general assignment by PROVIDER for the benefit of its creditors; or entry of a judgment or order determining that PROVIDER is bankrupt or insolvent.
+AGREEMENT within a reasonable period of time after written notice from AGENCY.

-- 8. Material failure of the PROVIDER to operate the ambulance service in a manner which enables the PROVIDER to remain in compliance with the requirements of applicable Federal, State, County, City, and AGENCY laws, rules, and regulations.
+- 6. Any act or omission of PROVIDER, which, in the reasonable opinion of AGENCY Medical Director, poses a serious risk to public health and safety. - 7.
+Filing of a bankruptcy petition by or against PROVIDER, alleging that PROVIDER is or will become insolvent; appointment of a trustee or receiver for PROVIDER or for any of PROVIDER'S property; a general assignment by PROVIDER for the benefit of its creditors; or entry of a judgment or order determining that PROVIDER is bankrupt or insolvent. - 8.
+Material failure of the PROVIDER to operate the ambulance service in a manner which enables the PROVIDER to remain in compliance with the requirements of applicable Federal, State, County, City, and AGENCY laws, rules, and regulations.
 Minor infractions of such requirements shall not constitute a material breach of this AGREEMENT. - 9.
 Willful, chronic, or repeated material failure to comply with any obligation made in this AGREEMENT, if the AGENCY determines that such failure endangers the public health or safety as defined by governing law.